 Your insurer will need to determine who will be the primary drivers and who will be the occasional drivers.
 If you have two insured cars and four license holders at home, two of those license holders will be primary drivers and the other two will be considered occasional drivers.

 If, on the other hand, you have four insured cars and four licensees, your insurer will usually determine that each licensed driver is the primary driver of at least one vehicle, even if it’s not the one you own. he mainly drives.
-The insurer will also designate each driver as occasional drivers for the other three vehicles for which the person is not listed as the principal driver.
+The insurer will also designate each driver as an occasional driver for the other three vehicles for which the person is not listed as the principal driver.

 Will adding occasional drivers to my policy affect the cost of my insurance?